auberginehill/toss-a-coin/README.md

                     </table>
                 </p>
             </ol>
-            <p>The weight, however, of the libra of copper was diminished during the First Punic War, as the republic was not having the means to meet its expenditure — in consequence of which, an ordinance was made that the 'as' [21] should in future be struck of two ounces weight.
+            <p>The weight, however, of the <i>libra</i> of copper was diminished during the First Punic War, as the republic was not having the means to meet its expenditure — in consequence of which, an ordinance was made that the '<i>as</i>' [21] should in future be struck of two ounces weight.
 By this contrivance a saving of nearly five-sixths (82,7 %) was gained, and the public debt was liquidated.
-The impression upon these new "reduced" copper coins was a two-faced Ianus on one side, and the beak of a ship of war on the other: the triens (one third of an 'as') however, and the quadrans (one fourth of an 'as') bore the impression of a ship.
-The quadrans, too, had, previously to this, been called 'teruncius,' as being three unciae (one twelveth of an 'as') in weight.
+The impression upon these new "reduced" copper coins was a two-faced Ianus on one side, and the beak of a ship of war on the other: the triens (one third of an '<i>as</i>') however, and the quadrans (one fourth of an '<i>as</i>') bore the impression of a ship.
+The <i>quadrans</i>, too, had, previously to this, been called '<i>teruncius</i>', as being three <i>unciae</i> (one twelveth of an '<i>as</i>') in weight.
 [22]</p>
             <p>At a later period again, when Hannibal was pressing hard upon Rome, during the dictatorship of Q. Fabius Maximus Verrucosus Cunctator (c.
-280—203 BC), asses of one ounce weight were struck, and it was ordained that the value of the currency should follow similar guidelines to which are depicted below:...
+280—203 BC), '<i>asses</i>' of one ounce weight were struck, and it was ordained that the value of the currency should follow similar guidelines to which are depicted below:...
 [23]</p>
             <ol>
                 <h4>Values in 218–204 BC:</h4>
                 <p>